circlefin/stablecoin-evm/doc/masterminter.md

 The private keys to the `AllowanceController` and `SecurityController` should stay in cold storage.
 This configuration lets the Controller keep multiple warm `incrementMinterAllowance` transactions on hand, as well as the `removeMinter` transaction in case of a problem.
 Broadcasting the `removeMinter` transaction will cause all future `incrementMinterAllowance` transactions to `throw`.
-Since there two types of transactions are managed by different addresses, there is no need to worry about nonce management.
+Since the two types of transactions are managed by different addresses, there is no need to worry about nonce management.